machal/cssmine-content/css3-gradients.md

 ### Color-stops

-Color-stops work smilar to the linear gradient.
+Color-stops work similar to the linear gradient.
 The browser will render a color gradient from light green which will take up one quarter of an element and a gradient from light to dark green which will take up the area from one quarter to one half of the element.
 The rest of the circle will be filled with dark